 However, not all nodes can guarantee availability, because during times of leader election, the newly elected central node must take time to synchronize from other replicants in the system, and it is necessarily unavailable during that time.

-Despite advancements and rethought algorithms such as partially-synchronous models, CAP Theorem remains unbroken.
+Despite advancements and rethought algorithms such as partially-synchronous models, CAP theorem remains relevant today.

 We are, however, in a better spot in terms of dealing with the problem than we used to be.